Valley View Center: Sears (1965–2017)

 The 235055 sqft Sears, Roebuck and Company anchor predates the mall itself having been built in 1965.
 This Sears was built as a two-story freestanding store on what was then the far north fringe of Dallas County and the location was largely surrounded by pasture land.
 Seven years later, the Homart Development Company (a Sears division) built a Sanger-Harris department store on the site and connected it to Sears with a corridor of specialty retailers, creating Valley View Center.

 In April 2017, it was announced that Sears would be closing as part of a plan to close 30 stores nationwide.
 The store was sold to the developer and closed on July 16, 2017; but, unlike the other closed anchor sites, the interior corridor to the former store would remain publicly accessible until May 2019.

 In December 2017, New York City-based Seritage Growth Properties, which was formed in 2015 led by Eddie Lampert when Sears Holdings sold 235 of its store properties to Seritage, including the Sears at Valley View Center Mall, in partnership with Dallas-based KDC, announced plans to build two towers with up to a combined 1 e6sqft of office space on 23 acre of the former Sears site.
-Jared operates an outparcel on the site.
+Jared operated an outparcel on the site until 2020.